Quantum Spacetime Phenomenology: Abstract

 \section{Abstract}

-I review the present status of the development of Quantum Gravity Phenomenology.
-Among the accomplishments of this young research area I stress in particular the significance of studies which established that some appropriate data analyses provide sensitivity to effects introduced genuinely at the Planck scale.
-The objective of testing/falsifying theories that provide comprehensive solutions to the quantum-gravity problem appears to be still rather far, but we might soon be in a position to investigate some ``falsifiable quantum-gravity theories of not everything".
+I review the current status of phenomenological programs inspired by quantum-spacetime research.
+I stress in particular the significance of results establishing that certain data analyses provide sensitivity to effects introduced genuinely at the Planck scale.
+And my main focus is on phenomenological programs that managed to affect the directions taken by studies of quantum-spacetime theories.